 - God is able to far more than we ask or imagine (Ephesians 3:20).
 To raise $1.5-2 million is a very big challenge for us.
 However, we believe that under God, with a combination of pledges and borrowing, it can be done.

 - We will be prudent.
 We wont enter into any building contracts until 100% of the funding is secured, and identified risks are carefully mitigated.
 In Luke 14:28-20, Jesus used the negative example of people who failed to calcualte the cost of a building before starting work.

 - We are wary of long term debt.
 Although we recognize that it is reasonable to pay for this work over time, we are also conscious not to create a burden of debt that might cripple the ministry of future generations.
-We will only borrow what we are reasonably able to repay, and seek to raise the rest up-front.
+Ideally we could raise the full amount and be debt free.
+However, there may be a need for some borrowing within the bounds of what we are reasonably able to repay.

 - We will need to be sacrificial.
 The scope of this project is many times bigger than what we have done over the past decade.
 It will take the kind of giving shown to us by Jesus, and demonstrated by the Macedonians in 2 Corinthians 8:1-7.

 - We remain committed to our ongoing ministry.
 While we will work hard to keep ongoing costs down, the funds for this building need to be raised from giving over and above our regular collections.

 - We will be creative.
 We will examine all possible options (including tax deductibility, interest free loans, potential grants, etc).
 In this Jesus gave us the example of the shrewd manager (Luke 16:1-13).